-Students are not allowed to participate in any classes involving patient contact until all required immunization documentation has been received by the Office of Student Affairs.
-All students entering

-Texas Tech University Health Sciences Center School of Medicine must provide documentation of the required immunizations and results of the required titers.
+Students are not allowed to participate in any classes involving patient contact until all required immunization documentation has been received by the TTUHSC Office of Institutional Health.
+All students entering Texas Tech University Health Sciences Center School of Medicine must provide documentation of the required immunizations and results of the required titers.

-- Tetanus/diphtheria booster within 10 years of matriculation - Tdap (tetanus, diphtheria and pertussis), one time dose as an adult (starting year 2005) - Measles-Mumps-Rubella (MMR), 2 doses at least 30 days apart OR protective antibody titer - Hepatitis B series (3 shots) OR protective antibody titer - 2-step tuberculin skin test (PPD) within the past year (minimum of 7 days apart) OR documented physician diagnosis of disease OR chest X-ray in the past year following prior positive skin test - Varicella (Chicken Pox), 2 doses OR protective antibody titer - Meningococcal (MCV), within the last 5 years required for adults 30 years of age or younger - Influenza vaccine
+- Tetanus/diphtheria booster within 10 years of matriculation - Tdap (tetanus, diphtheria and pertussis), one time dose as an adult (starting year 2005) - Measles-Mumps-Rubella (MMR), 2 doses OR protective antibody titer - Hepatitis B series (3 shots) OR protective antibody titer - 2-step Tuberculin skin test (PPD) minimum of 7 days apart (if you haven't had TB test within the past 12 months) OR documented physician diagnosis of disease OR chest X-ray in the past year following prior positive skin test - Varicella (Chicken Pox), 2 doses OR protective antibody titer - Meningococcal (MCV), within the last 5 years required for adults 22 years of age and younger - Influenza vaccine